Content Editing

 #### etc.

-To create bold or italic text, you use ** and * either side of the respective words.
+To create bold or italic text, you use ** and * either side of the text.

 I want to say that **this is really important**, you know